-- Globally, wasting prevalence in 2013 was estimated at almost 8% and nearly a third of that was for severe wasting, totaling 3%.
+- Globally, wasting prevalence in 2016 was estimated at almost 8% .

-- In 2013, approximately two thirds of all wasted children lived in Asia and almost one third in Africa, with similar proportions for severely wasted children.
+- Approximately two thirds of all wasted children lived in Asia and almost one third in Africa, with similar proportions for severely wasted children.
 (UNICEF et al. 2014b)

 Quite a few trace elements or micronutrients—vitamins and minerals—are important for health.
 Three very important micronutrient deficiencies in terms of health consequences for poor people in developing countries are: